tzapiecki/PiratePlunder/README.md

 ```
 Go to the url it lists, grab a friend, and start playing!

-Note: in the terminal window where you started the server, you can quit at any time by entering `Ctrl + C`
+Note: in the terminal window where you started the server, you can shut down the server at any time by entering `Ctrl + C`

 ## Project structure
 TODO